Indicators For Setting Stop losses In Oil

 Bollinger Bands Indicator

-Bollinger Bands indicator consist of 3 bands designed to encompass the majority of a oil instruments crude oil price action.
-The middle band is a basis for the intermediate term oil trend, mostly it is a 20 day period simple moving average, which also serves as the base for calculating the upper band and lower band.
-The upper band's and the lower band's distance from the middle band is determined by price volatility.
+Bollinger Bands indicator consist of 3 bands designed to encompass the majority of a oil instruments price action.
+The middle band is a basis for the intermediate term trend, mostly it is a 20 day period simple MA, which also serves as the base for calculating the upper band and lower band.
+The upper band's and the lower band's distance from the middle band is determined by the price volatility.

-Since these Bollinger bands are used to encompass the crude oil price action, the bollinger bands can be used by traders to set stop loss orders just outside the areas of the bands.
+Since these Bollinger bands are used to encompass the price action, the bollinger bands can be used by traders to set stoploss orders just outside the areas of the bands.

-Bollinger Band Setting Stop Loss Oil Trading Order Level - Bollinger Bands Oil Technical indicator
+Bollinger Band Setting Stop Loss Trading Order Level - Bollinger Bands Technical indicator

 Crude Oil Fibo Retracement Levels Indicator